CodeCoupler Webpack Hello World

 Writing Code

-After setup you can start writing your code in the directory src
+After setup you can start writing your code in the directory src.

-Keep this in mind that only the file src/index.js
+Keep this in mind that only the file src/index.js will be used as single entry point.
+You should

 start here writing your code and import all the other needed modules, stylesheets etc.

-directory will be compiled to work with all browsers specified in
+All the files inside of the src directory will be compiled to work with all browsers specified in

-.
-The files inside of the directory static
+the .browserslistrc.
+The files inside of the directory static will just copied and html files

-will be injected with code pointing to the compilation result of the src
+will be injected with code pointing to the compilation result of the src directory.

-A last important Note: Do not put anything into the directory dist
+A last important Note: Do not put anything into the directory dist.
+This directory will wiped

 everytime you compile.
-Use only the directories src
+Use only the directories src and static.

 Let's try an example.
-Put this code into the src/index.js
+Put this code into the src/index.js:

 Watch Changes

-the Webpack dev server will start watch all the used files in the src
+If running npm start the Webpack dev server will start watch all the used files in the src

-directory and all changes in the static
+directory and all changes in the static directory (modifying, adding, deleting files) 1.

 Changes will trigger a rebuild and a page reload.